-The College of Education and Health Sciences has also developed a network of professional development schools in several cities and towns in the BSU service region: Brockton, Easton (SRVTHS), New Bedford and Taunton.
+The College of Education and Health Sciences has also developed a network of professional development schools in several cities and towns in the BSU service region: Brockton, Easton (SRVTHS), New Bedford, Scituate and Taunton.
 Professional development school sites are chosen based upon their diverse student populations, innovative instructional practice and willingness to partner with the university in the preparation of outstanding 21st century educators.

 Over the many years of developing outstanding professional educators, BSU has built a vast network of exemplary P-12 supervising practitioners.
 These educators work with our preservice candidates on a daily basis to help them build upon their strong theoretical foundation in refining and differentiating their instructional strategies to meet the learning needs of our diverse student populations.